 - Solo and band performances of original material at countless venues across the U.S. and Europe

 - Recordings include Dreaming Shoes (2010), Live at the Paradise Lounge (2005), and Piece of Mind (2003)

-- Teaches songwriting and arranging courses at Berklee in Boston, as well as with Berklee Online
+- Teaches songwriting and arranging courses at Berklee's campus in Boston as well as with Berklee Online

 In Their Own Words

-"I also want my students to understand how important it is to throw themselves into the fire—to build the confidence to go up to other musicians and say, 'Hey, I'm good; you should play with me.'
+"I want my students to understand how important it is to throw themselves into the fire, to build the confidence to go up to other musicians and say, 'Hey, I'm good; you should play with me.'
 This can be especially hard for females in a male-dominated industry.
-As a woman leading a rhythm section, I've had to learn to assume authority—to know how to trust my instincts and where I wanted the music to go."
+As a woman leading a rhythm section, I've had to learn to assume authority, to know how to trust my instincts and where I want the music to go."